 Guessing Apple’s name for its new products can be almost as much fun as guessing what they will do and how much they’ll cost.
 At this point in the company’s history, some naming trends are obvious.
-Apple enjoys giving its iPhone and iPad names that use numbers, words, and letters e.g. iPhone 11, iPad Pro, and iPhone SE.
-The same cannot be said of its other products e.g. Apple TV, iMac, MacBook, etc., all of which have avoided numbers to designate how new they are.
+Apple enjoys giving its iPhone and iPad names that use numbers, words, and letters, e.g., iPhone 11, iPad Pro, and iPhone SE.
+The same cannot be said of its other products, like the Apple TV, iMac, MacBook, etc., all of which have avoided numbers to designate how new they are.

 Given that pattern, we think it’s unlikely the AirPods 3 will actually be called AirPods 3.
-Some have speculated they could be called the AirPods Pro Lite, because of rumors that these new buds will share some features with Apple’s top-tier AirPods.
+Many have speculated they could be called the AirPods Pro Lite, because of their similarity to the AirPods Pro from a design point of view.
 But “Pro Lite” feels awkward.
 How can something be both “pro” and “lite”?
 Isn’t that an oxymoron?

 We think it’s much more likely that Apple will either consider its next AirPods simply a generational update — therefore “AirPods 3rd generation” — or it will leverage the “plus” from Apple TV+, thus AirPods+.

-If these new earbuds sit in between the existing AirPods and the AirPods Pro in terms of features and/or price, calling them AirPods+ would make a lot of sense.
+If these new earbuds sit in between the existing AirPods and the AirPods Pro in terms of features and/or price and especially if Apple decides to keep all three in the lineup, calling them AirPods+ would make a lot of sense.

 It can be tough second-guessing Apple on price, but we already know two things: The AirPods Pro cost $249, and the AirPods cost $159 if you buy the model without wireless charging.
 So any AirPods model that aims to be between these two in terms of features will have to be between them on price too.

 We’re guessing that places the AirPods 3 at $199 — the current cost of a set of AirPods with wireless charging.
+Coincidentally, that’s exactly the price predicted by the Korean supplier that spoke to The Elec, who said they will be priced “20% less” than the AirPods Pro.
 What happens to the existing AirPods?
 Apple will keep them at $159, but now you’ll get the wireless charging case included at that price.